-2.19 Cabinet authorises service of initial demolition notices suspending the right to buy on the identified estates in 2.11.
-At the appropriate time the Council will serve initial demolition notices on the proposed estates to suspend the Right to Buy.
-This measure enables the Council to firm up and formalise the rehousing offer to residents.
+2.19 Cabinet authorises service of the appropriate legal notices suspending the Right to Buy on the identified estates in 2.11, as the estate regeneration programme progresses.
+This measure enables the Council to firm up and formalise the rehousing offer to residents and the timing of serving the notices will be agreed on a project by project basis in consultation with the Cabinet Member for Housing.